Podcast: The future of green ferry transit

 Podcast: The future of green ferry transitWritten by Heather Ervin

-In this episode of Marine Log’s Listen Up! podcast, we’re joined by Seamus Murphy, Executive Director of San Francisco Bay Ferry, the public ferry system operated by the Water Emergency Transportation Authority (WETA).
+In this episode of Marine Log’s Listen Up! podcast, we’re joined by Seamus Murphy, executive director of San Francisco Bay Ferry, the public ferry system operated by the Water Emergency Transportation Authority (WETA).

 WETA recently commissioned the M/V Karl—the first vessel in the sector to meet California’s toughest emissions standards.
 From diesel particulate filters to battery-electric ferries on the horizon, Seamus is helping steer one of the nation’s most iconic ferry fleets into a cleaner, faster future.